phishx-docs/phishx-docs.github.io/docs/en/terms/privacy.md

 6. About the use of information provided to our customers

 6.1.
-P2 makes available to its customers, through the PhishX platform, tools for creating emails, Landing Pages, training, sending educational messages, among others that involve the personal information management of users with whom their clients maintain business relationships and / or employer.
+P2 makes available to its customers, through the PhishX platform, tools for creating e-mails, Landing Pages, training, sending educational messages, among others that involve the personal information management of users with whom their clients maintain business relationships and / or employer.
 However, P2 does not control the requested information using your system.
 This data belongs to customers, who use, disclose and protect it in accordance with their privacy policies.
 They are also responsible for collecting, managing and processing confidential information.

 7. About the cancellation of the signature and change / exclusion of personal information

 7.1.
-You can choose to no longer receive any type of email from P2.
+You can choose to no longer receive any type of e-mail from P2.

 7.2.
-In all the emails that we send there is always a link to cancel the signature available in the last lines.
+In all the e-mails that we send there is always a link to cancel the signature available in the last lines.
 By clicking this link you will automatically be unsubscribed from the list.

 7.3.
-It is important to mention that when filling in any form again, it will be characterized the reinsertion of your email to the list.
+It is important to mention that when filling in any form again, it will be characterized the reinsertion of your e-mail to the list.
 Therefore, the cancellation request must be retaken if it is of your interest.

 7.4.
-To change your personal information or even delete it from our database, simply send an email to meajude@phishx.io.
+To change your personal information or even delete it from our database, simply send an e-mail to meajude@phishx.io.

 8. Changes to the Privacy Policy